jindian/linux_note/GRUB2/diskboot_img.md

 ```

 Check the number of sector to read, in my environment its value is 60, Enter setup-sectors.
-Setup DAP and read rest of kernel with BIOS interrupt, jump to copy buffer.
+Setup DAP and read rest of kernel with BIOS interrupt, jump to copy buffer(0x80c9).

 ```assembly
    0x800f:	cmpw   $0x0,0x8(%di)